hardaker/gold-miner/docs/tande.md

 #### skip_packets N

-This will cause the `gold-mine-tande` to skip the first N packets of the pcap before processing it for the given section (*train* or *test*).
+This will cause the `gold-miner-tande` to skip the first N packets of the pcap before processing it for the given section (*train* or *test*).

 ``` yaml